IRIS-Solutions-Team/Tutorial-Solow-Growth-Model/docs/intro-growth-models.md

 * Nonstationary balanced growth path can be preserved in their original levels, with no manual stationarizing transformation needed

-* Steady state (not a fixed point) can be numerically described
+* A BGP steady state (not a fixed point) can be numerically described

-* Valid first-order (or any higher-order local) approximate solution can be computed based on the numerical description of the steady state
+* Valid first-order (or any higher-order local) approximate solution can be computed using a Taylor expansion around the BGP

 ---